adambaybutt/aristos/README.md

 # Prospective Crypto Asset Pricing

-This repository contains some basic asset pricing models deployed prospectively for trading crypto assets.
+This repository contains some basic asset pricing models.
+The Transformer-based model is yet to be comitted.
+The out-of-sample and portfolio management code is yet to be committed.

-## Quickstart

-## Structure

-This repo is organized as follows...

-## Contributing

-Code is released as is, but we welcome pull requests for any issues.